-How to Find Local Grass-Fed Beef
+Where to Find Local Grass-Fed Beef in 2024

-If you’re trying to buy grass-fed beef for your family, you’ll want to save this resource for how to find grass-fed meat that is also grass-finished.
+If you’re trying to buy grass-fed beef for your family, you’ll want to save this resource for how and where to find grass-fed meat that is also grass-finished.
 Find budget-friendly and high-quality red meat close to where you live, or have it shipped right to your doorstep.

 In the United States, as in other areas where beef is mass-produced, all cattle usually start their lives drinking their mothers’ milk and then eating grass.
 But, with conventional farming, eating grass stops at around 7 months of age.

 At this point, the calves are moved to feedlots and fed grains instead, typically corn and soy.
 They may also receive some dried grass.
 Sometimes they are also give growth hormones.

 They are usually kept in small stalls, with no opportunity to roam freely.
 After several months, they are slaughtered.

 Grass-fed and grass-finished cows, on the other hand, eat mostly grass for the entirety of their lives.

 This may mean that they are pasture-fed too (in other words, they are able to freely graze in a pasture).

 Feeding cattle a grass diet is considered far more natural than feeding the cattle grains like corn.